xqeokcwxbpcfmrmj/zpacloud-ansible/docs/contributing.md

-   Adding our top level directory to `ansible.cfg` will interpret the directory `ansible_collections/willguibr/zpa` as the collection `willguibr.zpa` without us having to build and install the collection each time!
+   Adding our top level directory to `ansible.cfg` will interpret the directory `ansible_collections/willguibr/zpa` as the collection `willguibr.zpacollection` without us having to build and install the collection each time!

    You can add any test playbooks to the `playbooks/` directory.
 Any